jamesyesware/eyemap/README.md

 ```

 That's the simplest way to see the model work.
 We will be updating the API to increase the usability/testability.

+---

+This repo includes a couple implementations of the same solution.
+The `Classifier` class in `classify.py` uses a bag-of-words model, and is written
+mostly using vanilla python with numpy and nltk for tokenization.
+The work in the `tensorflow` directory is a work-in-progress that aims to do the same
+thing but more effieciently.